 What to Expect

 Saying goodbye to a beloved pet is never easy.
-At Homeward Bound, our goal is to make this experience as gentle and stress-free as possible for both you and your companion.
+My goal is to make this experience as gentle, calm, and stress-free as possible for both you and your pet, in the comfort of home.

-Here is what you can expect during an appointment:
+Below is an overview of what you can expect during an in-home visit.

 Arrival & Conversation

-Dr. Taylor will take a few moments to meet your pet and speak with your family about the process.
+I will take a few moments to meet your pet and speak with you about the process, answering any questions you may have along the way.

-You will be encouraged to choose a comfortable space in your home where your pet feels most at peace—whether that’s a favorite bed, couch, or sunny spot in the yard.
+You will be encouraged to choose a comfortable space where your pet feels most at ease — whether that is a favorite bed, couch, or a quiet spot in the yard.
+There is no “right” place, only what feels best for you and your pet.

 Gentle Sedation & Anesthesia